cran/vcr/README.md

   })
 )
 #>    user  system elapsed
-#>   0.086   0.003   0.091
+#>   0.080   0.004   0.085
 ```

-Importantly, your unit test deals with the same inputs and the same outputs - but behind the scenes you use a cached HTTP resonse - thus, your tests run faster.
+Importantly, your unit test deals with the same inputs and the same outputs - but behind the scenes you use a cached HTTP response - thus, your tests run faster.

 The cached response looks something like (condensed for brevity):